 Aftercare will post on the Greenhouse door where they are playing and relaxing.
 If you ever have any questions about where they are please call the coordinator phone.
 The number is also posted on the Greenhouse door.

-What do I do if my child needs to be picked up early, like for a dentist appointment?
+What do I do if my child needs to be dropped off late or picked up early, like for a dentist appointment?